-The “few” soldiers are likely part of a small guard detail accompanying the tax collector mentioned in the verse prior.
-This was not uncommon.
-Even Herod Antipas had Roman soldiers assigned to protect him.
+The “few” soldiers are likely part of a small guard detail accompanying the tax collector mentioned in verse 12.
+This was common, even Herod Antipas had Roman soldiers assigned to protect him.
 The chief priests that plotted against Jesus had a Temple Guard that answered (more or less) to the religious establishment in Jerusalem – this is why soldiers accompany them to Gethsemane when it comes time to arrest Jesus.
-By no means are they conducting their otherwise more violent expression of statecraft we call war.
-This is not a passage about war and battle, but diplomacy.
-They likely protected the tax collector from zealots, or enforced Rome’s legitimate claim to taxes (which Jesus similarly does not challenge decisively).
+By no means are they conducting their otherwise more violent expression of statecraft we call “war.”
+This is not a passage about war and battle, but diplomacy and economics.
+They likely protected the tax collector from zealots, or enforced Rome’s legitimate claim to taxation (which Jesus does not challenge).
 The soldiers here are acting in something much more akin to a police role.

-It should not surprise us, then, that God does not “bless the troops.”
+It should not surprise us, anyway, that God does not “bless the troops.”
 In fact Jesus doesn’t say much of anything.
 It is John who speaks.
-When he does, he tells them to not falsely accuse people or to assist the tax collector that they are assigned to guard in extorting money (which tax collectors were known for).
+When he does, he tells them to not falsely accuse people or to assist the tax collector in extorting money (which tax collectors were known for).
 After all, as representatives of Rome, they held all the cards, they could get away with murder.
 In fact, soldiers often did just that.
-The very fact that they asked suggests only two possibilities:
+The very fact that the soldiers asked John what they should do suggests two possibilities:

 - They were taunting John, and his answer betrays their mockery with plain honesty (which makes them look like jerks, and this story warns us against being like them)

-- They saw this indigenous, camel-suited fool as a legitimate authority and dispenser of wisdom (which doesn’t speak too highly of their armor-clad commander in chief…)
+- They saw this indigenous, camel-skin-suited fool as a legitimate authority and dispenser of wisdom (which doesn’t speak too highly of their armor-clad commander in chief…)

 Finally, if you read the Gospels canonically, the answer from John the Baptizer might evoke particular stories from other Gospels, like the ending of the book of Matthew, namely chapter 28, vv.1-15.
-After Jesus is killed, the chief priests temporarily assign their Temple Guard to mortuary affairs to make sure Jesus stays dead.
-When he doesn’t, the Tomb Guards report the resurrection to the chief priests (v.11), who decide to bribe the soldiers in order to get them to falsify their report to Pilate (v.12) and thereby save their skins for apparently sleeping on the job.
-The soldiers “took the money and did as they were” told. (v.15, NRSV)
+After Jesus is killed, the chief priests temporarily assign their Temple Guard to mortuary affairs to make sure that Jesus stays dead.
+When he doesn’t, the Tomb Guards report the resurrection to the chief priests (v.11), who bribe the soldiers into falsifying their report to Pilate (v.12) and thereby save their skins for apparently sleeping on the job.
+The soldiers “took the money and did as they were” told. (v.15)